spaceneedle/pycdg/README.md

 This returns an actual CD+G binary packet.
 There are all sorts of other things stuffed within the CD+G packet, including Q and P parity.
 No idea what this is about, but we have to do this.

+# Examples

+Download this whole folder and type in:

+python3 capemay.py

+It will generate capemay.cdg, containing a top to bottom pan of the famous Cape May NJ lighthouse!